kostya12362/task_drf/README.md

 | Authorization | Token a161c5b185e18306c6b4034c410449a2487855ea |

 Body <br/>
-⋅⋅⋅If event_type does not exist in the database, a new instance is created in the EventType model
+    If event_type does not exist in the database, a new instance is created in the EventType model

 | Key | Value | Format |
 |-:|-:|-|